Behordeun/Python-Tweet-Scraping-App/README.md

 deta_key = "xxx.....xxx"
 ```

-Please replace the deta_key with the your own deta_key.
+Please replace the deta_key with your own deta_key.

 ***Please note that the app is continously being worked on, and new features will continue to be added to the app over time.***